 - Neoplasia: Hepatocellular and bile duct carcinomas, metastatic neoplasia.
 Variable (even no) increases are possible depending on the extent of active hepatocellular injury.

 Disorders with secondary hepatic effects

-Metabolic: Endocrine disease (producing fatty liver, e.g. diabetes mellitus, Cushing’s disease, and idiopathic lipidosis), hyperthyroidism (presumed toxic effect of thyroid hormone on liver cells), acute pancreatitis. copper accumulation (inherited in some breeds).
+- Metabolic: Endocrine disease (producing fatty liver, e.g. diabetes mellitus, Cushing’s disease), negative energy balance (lipidosis in cats, miniature and Shetland ponies, cattle, camelids), hyperthyroidism (presumed toxic effect of thyroid hormone on liver cells), acute pancreatitis, metastatic cancer etc.